The Data Protection Act (DPA)

 Information about you

-If you are a Guild member, or if you have rung a quarter peal or peal in the Guild it is most likely that your name is in the site somewhere.
+If you are a Reading Branch member, or if you have rung a quarter peal or peal in the branch it is most likely that your name is in the site somewhere.
 Much of the archive information is taken from reports previously published in The Ringing World and other sources.
 Although this puts the information in the public domain, by holding it in an easily retrievable format, it comes within the scope of the DPA.
 You may also have been mentioned in the minutes of meetings or you may have taken part in some other activity.
-Under the DPA you have the right to ask what information is held by the Guild that relates to you.
-If you want to know, just contact the Guild Secretary.
+Under the DPA you have the right to ask what information is held by the Reading Branch that relates to you.
+If you want to know, just contact the Branch Secretary.
 Everything is in one database, so you should be easy to find.
 The act stipulates that personal data should be accurate so if you find an error, let us know.
 Such corrections also improve the quality of the Archives as an educational resource.

 Permissions to hold and process personal data